-Left Sai Gon at 1pm heading to Vinh Long with the fear of being stopped by transport police.
-I tried my best to ride as slowly as possible because the speed limit for motorbike is only 50km/h and I was always making my best effort not to over.
+Left Sai Gon at 1pm heading to Vinh Long.
+My thought was in the deep fear of being stopped by transport police, since the speed limit for motorbike is only 50km/h and I was always making my best effort not to over.

 We finally safely arrived in Vinh Long City and spent a night there.

 DAY 26: VINH LONG – TRAM CHIM NATIONAL PARK (85km)

 In the morning, we visited Cù Lao An Binh – An Binh Islet, a fruit farm area.
 Vinh Long is famous for its fruit with year-round large productivity, promoted for export like: grape fruit, jack fruit, drangon fruit, rambutan fruit.

-After lunch, we came to the flower-full Sa Dec town, visiting some flower farms, then moved to Tram Chim, Dong Thap for the night stay.
+After lunch, we came to the flower-planted Sa Dec town, visiting some flower farms, then moved to Tram Chim, Dong Thap for the night stay.

 For Vietnamese: Miền Tây và những chuyến phà

 DAY 27: TRAM CHIM NATIONAL PARK – CHAU DOC AN GIANG (60km)

 We took a 2-hour boat trip around Tram Chim National Park and had lunch at the restaurant run by the Park.

 On the way to Chau Doc in the afternoon, we needed to change ferry 3 times to get over the river system of Mekong.
-About 1km ahead to Chau Giang ferry, we happened to see an Islam mosque and stopped by for a look.
-Jamiul Azhar is one of the biggest mosque in An Giang and it is also a Islam school with a group of 20-30 minors from age 6 to 13 sent here from the other southern provinces of Vietnam to learn Arabic language and the doctrine of Islam.
+About 1km ahead to Chau Giang ferry, we happened to see an Islam mosque named Jamiul Azhar, one of the biggest mosque in An Giang and it is also a Islam school with a group of 20-30 minors from age 6 to 13 sent here from the other southern provinces of Vietnam to learn Arabic language and the doctrine of Islam.
 It was the first time I saw an Islam mosque in Vietnam, so very curious and excited.

 After leaving the mosque, we took the Chau Giang ferry to get in Chau Doc then spent the last 1 hour of day time for the stunning sunset view from Sam Mountain (Núi Sam).